By Peter Brody, Paul Rubin and Joshua Oyster

 For instance, in Nightingale Home Healthcare, Inc. v.
 Anodyne Therapy, LLC, the plaintiff argued that the defendant falsely advertised its class III infrared lamp device as a treatment for peripheral neuropathy, an off-label use.164 FDA had sent the defendant a warning letter objecting to the off-label promotion of the device for peripheral neuropathy and other conditions.165 The plaintiff's Lanham Act claim failed because the mere fact that the defendant's advertising was off-label was insufficient to establish its falsity.166 The court found that the FDA warning letter “was not based on the dangerousness or ineffectiveness of the lamp” for treating peripheral neuropathy, but was instead based merely on the fact that the defendant's marketing exceeded the scope of approval originally sought for the device in the premarketing approval application.167

 The outcome of Nightingale can be reconciled with the Bracco and Zeneca cases discussed above because in Nightingale, FDA never specifically opined on the effectiveness of the off-label use being promoted.
-In contract, in Bracco and Zeneca where FDA's prior statements were considered persuasive evidence of falsity, FDA had previously raised specific objections to the scientific evidence offered to support the challenged off-label efficacy claims.168
+In contract, in Bracco and Zeneca where FDA's prior statements were considered persuasive evidence of falsity, FDA had previously raised specific objections to the scientific evidence offered to support the challenged off-label efficacy claims.1684.
+Efficacy claims for products that do not require FDA premarketing authorization are typically actionable where there is no relevant FDA regulation addressing the claims that a court would have to interpret.

 Safety-related promotional claims take multiple forms.
-A manufacturer may affirmatively state that its product is safe for a particular use.172 In addition, a competitor may allege the existence of an implied safety claim if the manufacturer's advertising fails to disclose risks associated with the product.173 Defendants in Lanham Act cases involving safety claims often argue that such claims are the province of FDA and precluded by the FFDCA, given that one of FDA's primary functions is ensuring the safety of regulated products.
+A manufacturer may affirmatively state that its product is safe for a particular use.172 In addition, a competitor may allege the existence of an implied safety claim if the manufacturer's advertising fails to disclose risks associated with the product.173 Defendants in Lanham Act cases involving safety claims often argue that such claims are the province of FDA and precluded by the FFDCA, given that one of FDA's primary functions is ensuring the safety of regulated products.1.
+Express or implied safety claims are typically not false or misleading where FDA has specifically authorized or approved the challenged claims.

 Just as efficacy claims are typically not considered false or misleading where FDA has authorized the claims,174 courts similarly are reluctant to find FDA-approved safety claims to be false or misleading.175 For example, in American Home Products Corp. v.
-Johnson & Johnson, the plaintiff objected to an aspirin manufacturer describing its drug as “safe” in large letters on the front of packaging while placing a warning related to Reye Syndrome in the fine print on the back of the packaging.176 The court declined to find that the safety message conveyed by the labeling was false or misleading.177 Because FDA had approved the labeling of the defendant's drug, including the placement of the Reye Syndrome warning, through the OTC monograph process, the court held that any question related to the adequacy of the drug's warnings should be addressed by FDA rather than in a Lanham Act lawsuit.178
+Johnson & Johnson, the plaintiff objected to an aspirin manufacturer describing its drug as “safe” in large letters on the front of packaging while placing a warning related to Reye Syndrome in the fine print on the back of the packaging.176 The court declined to find that the safety message conveyed by the labeling was false or misleading.177 Because FDA had approved the labeling of the defendant's drug, including the placement of the Reye Syndrome warning, through the OTC monograph process, the court held that any question related to the adequacy of the drug's warnings should be addressed by FDA rather than in a Lanham Act lawsuit.1782.
+Advertising or labeling that omits certain safety risks may be actionable if FDA has already determined that the omitted information is required for the specific product or category of product.

 A Lanham Act claim based on a manufacturer's failure to disclose certain safety risks in advertising is usually barred because a false advertising claim generally cannot be based on the failure to disclose a fact when that fact is being determined by FDA.179 However, if FDA has already determined the disclosures required to ensure the safety of a product, then a Lanham Act claim based on a manufacturer's failure to provide these disclosures may be permitted.180 Courts in Ivax and Watson, discussed earlier in Part III.A., faced this specific issue and came to conflicting results.